fercreek/personal-blog/content/about.md

 # Me in 10 seconds

-Software engineer, bboy, dancer, and powerbuilder.
+Software engineer, dancer and writer by hobby

 I used to dance break dance, now I´m taking bachata and salsa lessons.